yidan/first-express-app-lab-abp-11-17/README.md

 module.exports = app
 ```

 As you can see, the application is already setup and loaded into the `app` constant.
+Build your route and response within that file.

+You can run the tests with `learn`.

+To start your application, type `npm start`.
+The IDE will give you an IP address and port for your application, locally, your application will be running at `http://localhost:3000`.

+Unfortunately for now if you change your code, you have to stop and start the server to reload it.

+Let the tests drive you for now!